On Lie-Bracket Averaging for a Class of Hybrid Dynamical Systems with Applications to Model-Free Control and Optimization: Motivational Example

-Using \eqref{controlawtoy} and the property $\cos(\alpha+\beta)=\cos(\alpha)\cos(\beta)-\sin(\alpha)\sin(\beta)$, it is easy to see that for any constant vector $\tilde{x}_{3,4}\in\mathbb{S}^1$ the average of the vector field \eqref{averagebad} along the fast varying state $\tau_2$ is equal to zero.
-Therefore, no stability conclusions can be obtained from a direct application of first-order averaging theory.
-Similar obstacles emerge when using first-order averaging theory in the analysis of Lie-bracket-based extremum seeking controllers \cite{DurrLieBracket} and in certain vibrational controllers \cite{scheinker2017model}.
-On the other hand, as we will show in the next section, by using \emph{second-order} averaging theory for HDS we can obtain the following average hybrid dynamics:
+Using \eqref{controlawtoy} and the property $\cos(\alpha+\beta)=\cos(\alpha)\cos(\beta)-\sin(\alpha)\sin(\beta)$, it is easy to see that for any constant vector $\tilde{x}_{3,4}\in\mathbb{S}^1$ the average of the vector field \eqref{averagebad} along the fast varying state $\tau_2$ is equal to zero. \tcb{Since the first-order average vector field is zero, which is only marginally stable, no stability conclusions can be obtained from a direct application of first-order averaging theory.
+Indeed, in this case, the stabilizing effects are dictated by higher-order terms that are neglected from the first-order average.} Similar obstacles emerge when using first-order averaging theory in the analysis of Lie-bracket-based extremum seeking controllers \cite{DurrLieBracket} and in certain vibrational controllers \cite{scheinker2017model}.} On the other hand, as we will show in the next section, by using \emph{second-order} averaging theory for HDS, we can obtain the following second-order average hybrid dynamics of \eqref{eq:mot_example_org_sys_shifted}-\eqref{setsauxiliary001}, with states $(\bar{x},\bar{z})$:

 In turn, under the smoothness and strong convexity assumption on $J$, this HDS renders UGAS the compact set $\mathcal{A}:=\{x_p^{\star}\}\times\mathbb{S}^1\times\mathcal{Q}\times [0,N_{\circ}]\times[0,T_{\circ}]$ for $\eta_1>0$ and $\eta_2$ sufficiently small (see Section \ref{sec:switching_systems}-A-2).
-By using Theorem 2 in Section \ref{closenesstrajectories}, we will be able to conclude that for any compact set $K_0\subset\mathbb{R}^2$ and any $\nu>0$ there exists $\varepsilon^*>0$ such that for all $\varepsilon\in(0,\varepsilon^*)$ every trajectory of \eqref{eq:mot_example_org_sys_shifted} that starts in $K_0$ satisfies
+By using Theorem 2 in Section \ref{closenesstrajectories}, we will be able to conclude that, for any compact set $K_0\subset\mathbb{R}^2$ and any $\nu>0$, there exists $\varepsilon^*>0$ such that for all $\varepsilon\in(0,\varepsilon^*)$ every trajectory of \eqref{eq:mot_example_org_sys_shifted} that starts in $K_0$, satisfies